Frequently Asked Questions.

 Do you offer VBAC?

-Although it is legal for licensed midwives to offer VBAC at home in the state of Florida, I only offer it on a case-by-case basis.
+Yes, it is legal for licensed midwives to offer VBAC at home in the state of Florida.

 Good prenatal care, adequate nutrition, and mental/emotional/spiritual preparation for labor and birth will help you prepare for your VBAC.

 I recommend that all mothers, but especially VBAC mothers, seek out a supportive community of other pregnant women.
 There are other woman walking the same path, connect!